timf34/PrintDirTree/README.md

 # PrintDirTree

-`printdirtree` is a command-line utility that prints the structure of a directory tree, allowing to specify files and directories to exclude.
+`printdirtree` is a command-line utility that prints the structure of a directory tree, allowing you to easily specify files and directories to exclude.

 This tool is very useful to aid with prompting ChatGPT.